 We want our clients to understand what they are paying for when they visit the salon.
 Hair services can be expensive and there can be reasons for that.
 Here are the top 3 expenses for any business, not just salons:

-Along with rent, management fees, property taxes, operating costs, and insurance can be equal to the cost of the base rent.
+Management fees, property taxes, operating costs, and insurance can be equally as high as the cost of the businesses base rent.
+Check out the list below to see what other costs are incurred by a salon like ours.

 Wages, salaries & commissions can vary wildly depending on the business.
 We have a combination of all three and the busier we are, the higher the expense.

-This is equal to approximately $50.00 in profit that the salon requires every hour just to pay the bills and stay in business.
-Using our pricing system of $80.00/hour, it breaks down like this:
+This is equal to approximately $65.00 in profit that the salon requires every hour that we are open for business.

 Profit to Salon